-After I transferred the balance to a zero interest credit card, I ended up charging more on my original credit card again!
+After I transferred the balance to a zero-interest credit card, I ended up charging more on my original credit card again!

 My ‘Aha’ Moment

 A few weeks later I again found myself at the mall.
-I was looking at a jacket to buy.
+I was looking for a jacket to buy.
 For some reason, the light bulb went off.
 I questioned what I was doing.
-I had a couple jackets at home and I didn’t wear most of them.
+I had a couple of jackets at home and I didn’t wear most of them.
 Why was I buying another one?

 I put the jacket back on the rack and went home.
 On the drive home I did a lot of thinking and came to the realization that I was depressed because I couldn’t find a job.